Strong and prudent management

 Cynergy Bank Limited: Tax Strategy

-Cynergy Bank Limited (the “Bank”) manages its UK tax affairs.
+This document sets out how Cynergy Bank Limited and its subsidiaries (the “Bank”) manages its UK tax affairs.
 The primary objective of the Bank when managing its tax position is to support the Bank’s strategy whilst ensuring compliance with tax laws and filing obligations.

 The Bank manages its tax affairs based on the following principles: